almarpa/almarpa/README.md

 ### Hi there 👋
-### I'm a Software Engineer with knowledge in Full Stack development.
-I love experimenting with new technologies and building IT solutions.
+### I'm a Software Engineer who loves experimenting with new technologies and building IT solutions.

 - 📱 Passionate about mobile development.
 Currently, working as Android Developer (Kotlin - MVVM).
 - 💻 Skilled in Full Stack development, with remarkable experience in Front End development and also working with Back End technologies in personal projects.